 Cornstarch- This is the thickening agent, and it will help to keep your filling from becoming too runny.

-For the exact amounts needed, please see the recipe card below.
+For specific ingredients and measurements, please see the recipe card below.

-In a medium or large sized pot over medium high heat, combine the water, lemon juice, sugar, and cinnamon.
+Step 1: In a medium or large sized pot over medium high heat, combine the water, lemon juice, sugar, and cinnamon.
 Whisk in the cornstarch.

-Stir until the sugar looks dissolved, and then add in the peaches and vanilla extract.
+Step 2: Stir until the sugar looks dissolved, and then add in the peaches and vanilla extract.

-Continue cooking and stirring until the mixture becomes thickened.
+Step 3: Continue cooking and stirring until the mixture becomes thickened.
 This could take a while, depending on how frozen and cold the peach slices were when they entered the pot.
-This is because they have to thaw and warm up before the mixture can solidify.
-Remember to stir gently so as not to crush the sliced peaches.

-Once the filling has thickened, remove it from heat and allow it to cool.
+Step 4: Once the filling has thickened, remove it from heat and allow it to cool.
 Use as desired.

 The recipe card below includes steps for making this peach pie filling into a tasty pie.